ntropy-esa/biochar-systems-dev/content/en/modules/_index.md

 ---
 title: "Biochar systems analysis"
+description: "
+Here, we present a generic flowchart to describe biochar systems and we link to 8 modules that explain each part of a biochar system.
-description: "" # How to analyse biochar production and use in a systematic manner
+" # How to analyse biochar production and use in a systematic manner
 draft: false
 bg_image: ""
 menu: